asw615/RusUkraineNarratives/README.md

 **School of Communication and Culture, Aarhus University**

 ---
+##**Note that the repo is a bit cluttered and does not include data since the files are quite large.
+The same data can be scraped with these scripts**

 ## Project Overview
 This project investigates the narratives and discourses surrounding the Russo-Ukrainian War by analyzing four datasets: